petter-holmberg/elements/README.md

 `binary counter` implements a binary counter of k elements, using a given binary operation and identity element.
 When calling it with an object, if the object is not equal to the identity element of the counter, it will be reduced with the existing elements in the counter, resetting each element to the identity element until either an identity element is found or the end of the elements are reached.
 If an identity element is found, the reduced value replaces it.
 If the end of the elements are reached, it is appended as the new last element.

+## Memory management

+`memory` implements a descriptor for a contiguous sequence of `byte`s, with a pointer to the first byte and the size of the sequence.

+`empty_allocator` implements an `Allocator` that always fails.
+`choice_allocator` implements an `Allocator` that composes an `Ownership_aware_allocator` with an `Allocator`.
+When allocating, it tries the first allocator, and if it fails it tries the second.
+`static_allocator` implements a stateful `Allocator` that stores data in a locally allocated array.
+It can be queried with `available` for its remaining space.
+It only suppports deallocation of the last allocated `memory`.
+`dynamic_allocator` implements a stateless `Allocator` that allocates using `allocate_dynamic`.
+`affix_allocator` is an `Allocator` that stores another `Allocator` and adds the option to store a prefix and a postfix object to the allocated bytes.
+If any of the types are `void` no object is stored.
+By default no postfix is stored. `prefix` and `postfix` return a reference to the stored affix object.
+`partition_allocator` implements an `Allocator` that stores two `Allocator`s and a `Pseudopredicate`.
+When allocating, it uses the first allocator if the pseudopredicate returns false and the second allocator if the pseudopredicate returns true.

+A single instance `default_allocator` is defined.
+It can statically allocate up to 1KB and then dynamically allocates with suitable alignment for all built-in scalar types.
+To avoid exhausing the static buffer, deallocation needs to be done in reverse order of allocation.
+A function `array_allocator` that returns a reference to `default_allocator` is also defined.
+It is used as the default allocator for all array data structures.

 ## Linear data structures

 ### Ranges